rust-lang/book/nostarch/chapter10.md

-For example, let’s say we have multiple structs that hold various kinds and amounts of text: a `NewsArticle` struct that holds a news story filed in a particular location and a `Tweet` that can have, at most, 280 characters along with metadata that indicates whether it was a new tweet, a retweet, or a reply to another tweet.
+For example, let’s say we have multiple structs that hold various kinds and amounts of text: a `NewsArticle` struct that holds a news story filed in a particular location and a `SocialPost` that can have, at most, 280 characters along with metadata that indicates whether it was a new post, a repost, or a reply to another post.

-We want to make a media aggregator library crate named `aggregator` that can display summaries of data that might be stored in a `NewsArticle` or `Tweet` instance.
+We want to make a media aggregator library crate named `aggregator` that can display summaries of data that might be stored in a `NewsArticle` or `SocialPost` instance.
 To do this, we need a summary from each type, and we’ll request that summary by calling a `summarize` method on an instance.
 Listing 10-12 shows the definition of a public `Summary` trait that expresses this behavior.

 src/lib.rs